jolman009/literati-library/docs/README.md

-# 📚 Literati Documentation
+# 📚 ShelfQuest Documentation

-Welcome to the comprehensive documentation for the Literati Digital Library.
+Welcome to the comprehensive documentation for the ShelfQuest Digital Library.
 This documentation covers everything from development setup to production deployment and maintenance.

 ## 📋 **Documentation Overview**